WillSchiller/100Builders/README.md

 ## 100 Builders Program

-What we will be building for **100 Builders Program**: A Smart Account Wallet product called panda wallet that integrates our research and provides a great UX for users.
+What we will be building for **100 Builders Program**: A Smart Account Wallet product called panada wallet that integrates our research and provides a great UX for users.
 We will also be building developer tools to help other teams build smart account solutions faster.